-Periodontal disease can be treated by one of our best dental hygienists, or in severe cases you may be referred to a dentist who specializes in periodontal procedures, a periodontist.
+Periodontal disease can be treated by one of our dental hygienists, or in severe cases you may be referred to a periodontal professional (otherwise known as a periodontist).
 Scaling and root planning, also known as a deep cleaning, is the procedure used for gum disease treatment.

 Dental tools will be used to scale the calculus off of your teeth and from beneath the gum line, then the root surface will be planned (smoothed) to help prevent plaque and bacteria from reattaching.
 Once scaling and root planing is complete, your receding gums will begin to tighten back up to your teeth.
 The pockets will then close preventing plaque and bacteria from re-entering.

 How do you keep periodontal/gum disease from coming back after treatment?
 Your Lincoln dentists answers…